 Digital disruption will redefine the key factors for success in every industry.
 By setting a clear direction, creating a culture of experimentation, leveraging data assets, and promoting digital talent, companies can ensure they acquire the capabilities to win in the digital age.

-The last way point on India Inc.’s road to growth is digital.
-Over the last few years digital has moved from disrupting the low hanging fruit of industries like media and retail, to a point where its potential to transform every industry is now becoming clear.
+Over the last few years, digital has moved from disrupting the low hanging fruit of industries like media and retail to a point where its potential to transform every industry is now becoming clear.

-If companies are to successfully travel the ROAD to growth they will need to move to quickly tap the potential of digital.
+If companies are to prosper in the coming years they will need to quickly tap the potential of digital.
 To do this they must first understand how digital will impact their business and identify the unique opportunities and threats it presents to them.
 However, given the huge scope and novelty of the digital space, there is often a lack of clarity about where and how to start.